Skip to main content

 What is the N.H.
 STAC?

-The New Hampshire STAC meets 3-4 times annually to discuss conservation concerns from across the state with the leadership team of the the USDA's NRCS in the state.
+The New Hampshire STAC meets 3-4 times annually to discuss conservation concerns from across the state with the leadership team of the USDA's NRCS in the state.
 This valuable insight ensures that the agency is able to address concerns to meet the needs of its local producers and forest landowners.